How to Hide Out of Stock Products on Shopify (4 Methods)

 Pushy is a Shopify app built specifically for this problem.
 It automatically pushes out-of-stock products to the bottom of your collection pages and restores them to their original position when they’re back in stock.

-That’s it.
-Pushy monitors your inventory 24/7 and re-sorts your collections automatically.
+- That’s it.
+From now on, Pushy monitors your inventory 24/7 and re-sorts your collections automatically whenever stock levels change.

 - No theme changes.
-Pushy works at the collection level, so you don’t need to edit any Liquid code.
+Pushy works at the collection level, so there’s no Liquid to edit.
+It runs on any Shopify theme.

-- Instant.
-Changes happen within minutes of inventory updates.
+- Fast.
+Changes land within minutes of an inventory update.

 Which Method Should You Choose?